Bello Matawalle

-Bello Muhammad (born 12 February 1962), known as Bello Matawalle, is a Nigerian politician and teacher who has served as the Governor of Zamfara State since 2019.
+Bello Muhammad popularly known as Bello Matawalle (born 12 February 1969) is a Nigerian politician and teacher who has served as the minister of state for defence since 2023.
+He previously served as the governor of Zamfara State from 2019 to 2023.

 After briefly serving in the Abacha-era state house of assembly and serving as a state commissioner from 1999 to 2003 in the Ahmad Sani Yerima administration in the Fourth Republic, he first won an elected office in 2003 as a member of the House of Representatives for Bakura/Maradun and retained the office until 2015 first as a member of the All Nigeria Peoples Party before switching to the People's Democratic Party in 2011.
 Four years after losing his Bakura/Maradun Constituency seat in 2015, Matawalle became the 2019 PDP gubernatorial nominee and won the office after a Supreme Court ruling disqualified the original winner.
 In 2021, he defected from the PDP to the All Progressives Congress after a defection rally in Gusau alongside most Zamfara State elected officials.

 Early life and education

-Bello Matawalle was born February 12, 1969, in Maradun, which at the time was a part of the Northern Region.
+Bello Muhammad was born 12 February 1969, in Maradun, which at the time was in the North-Western State.
 He obtained First School Leaving Certificate from Maradun Township Primary School in 1979.
-He graduated from VTC Bunza in 1984.
-He attended Yaba College of Technology, Lagos and later went to Thames Valley University, London.